Infowars sales spiked as Jones talked about Sandy Hook

 Mattei on Thursday questioned Brittany Paz, a Connecticut lawyer hired by Jones to testify about his companies, about the financial and website analytics documents.
 He also asked her about company emails and videos from Infowars that show Jones and a guest claiming the massacre was staged.

-“He said, ‘Folks, they staged Aurora, they staged Sandy Hook, the evidence is overwhelming.’
+Mattei, quoting Jones, said: “'Folks, they staged Aurora, they staged Sandy Hook, the evidence is overwhelming.’
 Do you remember that?”
-Mattei said, quoting Jones.

 “I do remember that, yes,” Paz replied.